geoconnections-rjc/LLPRO-DOCS/docs/hot_water.md

 Use this page to create a new hot water generation zone within the selected Zone Group.
 An unlimited number of hot water zones are allowed.
 Water-water heat pumps (as well as non-reversible water source units) are viable options for hot water generation when required temperatures are below 120&deg;F, although some may be able to reach hot water delivery temperatures up to 140&deg;F. Consult with the manufacturer for more information.

 ## Hot Water Zone Name
 * <span class="term">Name</span> Name the hot water zone currently being designed.
-An unlimited number of hot water zones are allowed.
+Since an unlimited number of hot water zones are allowed, the name should be unique to avoid confusion.

 ## Peak Block Hot Water Generation

-Enter the hot water demand rates for each time block increment. **The most critical values will be the maximum hot water generation loads placed in the time block in which they occur.**  Accuracy is not as critical for the loads in off-peak time blocks as they will simply be used to calculate the system part-load factor.
-The recommended entries in the off-peak time blocks will be the **AVERAGE** hot water demand rates in each respective time period.
+* Enter the hot water demand rates for each time block increment.
+    * The most critical values will be the maximum hot water generation loads placed in the time block in which they occur.
+    * Accuracy is not as critical for the loads in off-peak time blocks as they will simply be used to calculate the system part-load factor.
+    * The recommended entries in the off-peak time blocks will be the **AVERAGE** hot water demand rates in each respective time period.

 * <span class="term">HEATING MODE HOT WATER DEMAND ENTRY</span> Enter hot water loads in the <span class="heating">HEATING COLUMN</span> to account for added peak heating demand and annual ground loads due to concurrent operation of the hot water generation and space conditioning (heating) system.
     * Doing so will increase heating GHEX design lengths for heating dominant applications.
     * From a design standpoint, it is most conservative to give the hot water generation system full benefit when heating is the critical load requirement.